Graffito of Esmet-Akhom: Historical context

 An edict issued by Emperor Theodosius I in 391 or 392 closed the pagan temples of Egypt.
 Theodosius's edict also brought an end to the use of hieroglyphs in monumental inscriptions.
 In the reign of the Emperor Diocletian, the Egyptian borders of the Roman Empire were moved back to Aswan.
 This border change left Philae outside of the empire, which allowed the temple to survive despite Theodosius's edict.
 The temple at Philae continued to endure due to the patronage of the Blemmye tribe, who lived in the Red Sea Hills, south-east of Egypt, but followed the old Egyptian religion.
 The Blemmyes continued to visit the temple to pay homage to Osiris and Isis.
 It is likely that traditional festivals, attended by the local priests and pilgrims, continued to be celebrated as long as the temple remained operational.

-The date inscribed in the demotic inscription, the "Birthday of Osiris" in year 110, corresponds to 24 August 394 in the Gregorian calendar, "Year 110" is counted from the accession of Diocletian.
+The date inscribed in the demotic inscription, the "Birthday of Osiris" in year 110, corresponds to 24 August 394 in the Gregorian calendar, 40 years later than the second last known hieroglyphic inscription.
+"Year 110" is counted from the accession of Diocletian.
 In ancient Egypt, years were typically counted from the accession of the current pharaoh, (Note: After Egypt was incorporated into the Roman Empire in 30 BC, the Egyptians considered the Roman emperors to be pharaohs, succeeding the previous series of dynasties based in Egypt itself.) but the priests at Philae after the Christianization of the Roman Empire continued to posthumously count from Diocletian's accession since most of the emperors thereafter were Christian and suppressed the old Egyptian religion.
 (Note: The last emperor to be acknowledged as pharaoh was not Diocletian, but Maximinus Daza, the last aggressively pagan Roman emperor.
 The priests at Philae may have preferred dating from Diocletian since Diocletian was the last emperor to take any substantial interest in the temple and its surrounding lands.
 Alternatively, if they were Nubians, it might have served as commemoration for Diocletian as the emperor who gave the lands their temple was located in to the Nubians by moving the Roman border north.)